-To be eligible for the Bachelor of Science in Nursing degree a candidate must have completed a minimum of 124 approved semester hours plus required courses in physical education.
 Grades in nursing courses are based on achievement in theory and in laboratory practice.
-The Department of Nursing reserves the right to require the withdrawal from the nursing curriculum of any student whose health, academic record or performance and behavior in nursing is judged unsatisfactory.
+The School of Nursing reserves the right to require the withdrawal from nursing of any student whose health, academic record, or performance and behavior in nursing is judged unsatisfactory.